Texas-Tim/CyberSecurityPractice/PicoCTF/1. Easy Challenges/Rust fixme 1/README.md

 Have you heard of Rust?
 Fix the syntax errors in this Rust file to print the flag!

 ### Step-by-Step Walkthrough:
 Rust is not my first language, so this is a learning exercise for me.
 Obviously our first step is to download the source code and extract the `tar` file.

+## Investigation - Rust
 Reviewing the `main.rs` file, let's start with the comments, which seem to be pretty generous in their guidance.
 (Running Rust is not as difficult as VS Code would have you believe.
 Just run ```cargo run``` in the root folder, the one with the .toml file!
 You may have to install cargo as a package manager)

 1. Line 5:  How do we end statements in Rust?